Skip to content ↓

 Note: only one Maker Portfolio is permitted per applicant.

-Portfolio fee or waivers
+Portfolio fee and fee waivers

-The fee to submit each portfolio is $10.
-However, we understand that paying college application fees presents a hardship for some families.
 If the submission fee presents a hardship for you and your family, you may qualify for a fee waiver.
-To request a fee waiver, send a brief email to our SlideRoom portfolio team with the subject line “SlideRoom Fee Waiver” by the deadlines listed below.
+To request a fee waiver, send a brief email to our SlideRoom portfolio team with the subject line “SlideRoom Fee Waiver” at least 3 days before the appropriate application deadline.
 Include your full name and date of birth in the body of the email.
 Your SlideRoom portfolio must be in progress to receive a fee waiver; we cannot proactively grant fee waivers for portfolios that have not been started.